 The Best German Non-Alcoholic Beer Brewers

-For a slightly different taste, you can turn to the Clausthaler Unfiltered, which is their take on a dry-hopped lager.
-This brew is rich with crisp, bitter notes and a tad of sweet malt.
+This is the Clausthaler take on a dry-hopped lager and one of the first non-alc beers ever produced.
+It is rich and crisp, with bitter notes and a tad of sweet malt.
 Its golden colour is indistinguishable from its alcoholic counterpart.